devcode1981/File-Provider-Storage/doc/howto/prometheus.md

 Import `https://gitlab.com/joshlambert/autodevops-deploy.git` as a public project, to use a very simple CI/CD pipeline with no requirements, based on AutoDevOps.
 It contains just the `deploy` stages and uses a static image, since the GDK does not contain a registry.

+## Allow requests to the local network

+We have CSRF protection in place on the cluster url, so if we try to connect minikube now, we'll get a `Requests to the local network are not allowed` error.
+The below steps will disable this protection for use with minikube.

+1. As root user, navigate to **Admin Area** (the little wrench in the top nav) > **Settings** > **Network**.
+1. Expand the **Outbound requests** section, check the box to *Allow requests to the local network from hooks and services*, and save your changes.

 ## Connect your cluster

 1. In a terminal, run `minikube ip` to get the API endpoint of your cluster.